bronwyncarr/marketplace/README.md

 ## :thinking: The need for volunteers

 Volunteers are relied upon to provide many services and functions critical to Australian society.
-Most notably, in Australia over 3 million people live below the poverty line and almost half of them regularly rely on food relief.
-However, almost everyone in Australia would draw benefit from the wide range of services charities and local community groups provide.
-These include services such as: keeping beaches safe, looking after elderly, fighting fires, running local facilities, accessing medical care and championing equality; in fact, there are over 50,000 Australian registered charities.
+These include services such as: keeping beaches safe, looking after elderly, fighting fires, running local facilities, accessing medical care and championing equality; in fact, there are over 50,000 Australian registered charities and almost all Australians would somehow draw benefit from them.

 A report by Volunteering Australia cited some of the common barriers people faced to volunteering were: